 The Gloriosa Lily or ‘Gloriosa superba rothschildiana’ (picture right) is the national flower of Zimbabwe.

-Gloriosa Lilies can be planted in pots or directly into the garden, provide with some support as they are a climber.
+Gloriosa Lilies can be grown either planted in pots or grow them directly into the garden, provide with some support as they are a climber.

 - Find a warm sunny position.